exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-To make service support transactions defined above, we need to declare service
+To make the service support the transactions defined above, we need to declare a service
 *interface*.
-Service interface is basically a trait with methods that correspond
+A service interface is basically a trait with methods that correspond
 to the transactions processing logic.
-In our case interface will look as follows:
+In our case the interface will look as follows:

 ```rust
 /// Cryptocurrency service transactions.